onza/CookieConsent/README.md

 [Watch Demo](https://onza.github.io/CookieConsent)

+Please note that this solution was created so that we ourselves could better understand the topic of cookie consents.
+However, the solution is actually used several times, works well and can also be expanded without any problems.

+If you are looking for a cookie consent solution that has many relevant services already integrated, you should take a look at [Klaro](https://github.com/kiprotect/klaro).

 ## Features
 * Until now Google Analytics, Pardot (Salesforce), YouTube (just replace GA & Pardot ID...)
 * Cookie providers that are not required can be commented out or deleted.